Fuzzing and Software Security Summer School

-The inaugural Fuzzing and Software Security Summer School will debut on the week of the 27th-31st May 2024 at the National University of Singapore in Singapore.
+The Fuzzing and Software Security Summer School 2025 will debut on the week of the 26th-30th May 2025 at the National University of Singapore in Singapore.
 The school will focus on recent advances in fuzzing technology and the practical application of fuzz testing tools, with the goal of software vulnerability discovery and overall software protection.
 The school invites both postgraduate students, advanced undergraduate students and researchers with a relevant interest in software testing.
 The school also invites industry professionals who wish to gain practical hands-on knowledge on fuzz testing tools and technologies.

 The Fuzzing and Software Security Summer School is part of the Fuzz Testing Research Program.
 Details of the program can be found on the Fuzz Testing website at nus-tss.github.io/fuzzing.